Explore Port Townsend’s History, Arts and Family-Friendly Activities

 Family Fun at Fort Worden

 For families with kids, venturing out to the Olympic Peninsula is a breeze — and it makes an excellent spring-break getaway.
-Fort Worden (above, photograph by Dan Deluca) – a historic state park and former military base – spans two miles along the shoreline of the Peninsula and is home to more than 100 historic structures.
+Fort Worden — a historic state park and former military base — spans two miles along the shoreline of the Peninsula and is home to more than 100 historic structures.
 Take in breathtaking views of the Olympics and Cascades as you explore the many trailheads and go beachcombing along one of the area’s few sand beaches.

 With historic sites such as the Puget Sound Coast Artillery Museum, military bunkers and Commanding Officer’s Quarters, there are plenty of places to explore with the whole family.
 If you’re looking to stay for a couple days, Fort Worden has a number of historic homes and cottages that now serve as vacation rentals, perfect for a family-size group.

-For an easy day hike (or ride) that ventures outside of the park, hit the Larry Scott Memorial Trail by foot, bike or horseback.
-A starting point for the Olympic Discovery Trail, the Larry Scott Memorial Trail is a 7.3-mile, multi-use trail that is great for families with kids of all ages.
+For an easy day hike or ride that ventures outside of the park, hit the Larry Scott Memorial Trail by foot, bike or horseback.
+A starting point for the Olympic Discovery Trail, the Larry Scott Memorial Trail is a 7.3-mile trail that is great for families with kids of all ages.

 Booming Arts Scene